Arctic Monkeys: Legacy and influence

 According to NME, the band's 2013 album AM "became the soundtrack for countless nights out, hook-ups and comedowns in every town and city of this country" by the end of the 2010s.
 Johnny Davis of Esquire wrote, "Every so often, a band emerges to define the times not just for a generation of music fans but for a whole era – the Clash, the Smiths, Oasis, the Strokes.
 Where Arctic Monkeys may be unique is that they have now managed that role twice [with both Whatever People Say I Am, That's What I'm Not and AM]" The co-founder of the band's label Domino Records, Laurence Bell, said "They're the toast of the playground again, every 13-year-old loves them.
 But so do grandads who were into Led Zeppelin.
 It's very rare for a band to come out of the traps so big [with Whatever People Say I Am, That's What I'm Not] and then have another massive moment [with AM].
 It reminds me of The Who and The Stones, where they did some pop singles early on and then moved into an imperial phase."
-Other musicians have praised the band including Led Zeppelin guitarist Jimmy Page, Foo Fighters frontman Dave Grohl, Metallica drummer Lars Ulrich, and rapper RZA.
-Bob Dylan says he has made "special efforts" to see the band live, while David Bowie, said they were "a nice solid Brit band."
-Damon Albarn called them "the last great guitar band [...]
+Other musicians have praised the band including Mick Jagger, Led Zeppelin guitarist Jimmy Page, Foo Fighters frontman Dave Grohl, Metallica drummer Lars Ulrich, and rapper RZA.
+Bob Dylan says he has made "special efforts" to see the band live, while David Bowie, said they were "a nice solid Brit band".
+Damon Albarn called them "the last great guitar band ...
 I don't really know if there's anything as good as that since."

 The band was an object of discussion for cultural theorist Mark Fisher in regard to the concept of hauntology and what he described as "the lost futures" of modernity.
-In an interview with Crack Magazine Fisher said: "[...] something like the Arctic Monkeys, there is no relation to historicity.
+In an interview with Crack Magazine Fisher said: "... something like the Arctic Monkeys, there is no relation to historicity.
 They're clearly a retro group, but the category of retro doesn't make any sense anymore because it's retro compared to what?" and "Arctic Monkeys airbrush cultural time out and appeal to this endless return and timelessness of rock."

-The band have influenced artists including Black Midi, Blossoms, Fontaines D.C., Wallows, the 1975, Halsey, Yungblud, Lewis Capaldi, Arlo Parks, Sam Fender, Bring Me the Horizon, Måneskin, Hozier, Slowthai, JID and Earthgang.
+The band have influenced artists including Black Midi, Blossoms, Fontaines D.C., Wallows, the 1975, Halsey, Yungblud, Lewis Capaldi, Arlo Parks, Sam Fender, Bring Me the Horizon, Måneskin, Hozier, Slowthai, JID, and Earthgang.